TEFILLIN BUYING GUIDE

 At HaSOFER our standard size gassot tefillin are 33 mm.
 Our standard size tefillin p'shutim mehudarim dakot are 32 mm.
 Special size tefillin orders, from the smallest 22 mm to the largest 43 mm, are gladly accepted, but entail longer delivery times.

 At HaSOFER we have many finished pairs of tefillin in stock ready for shipping to you.
 This includes both gassot tefillin and tefillin p'shutim mehudarim dakot at various price points.
 When we receive your order for a pair of tefillin that we have in stock, all that remains to be done is for us to tie on the retzuot according to the instructions you give us with your order and they are shipped by the next business day.

 If the tefillin you order are not in stock as a finished pair, in most cases we will put them together from our large in-house stock of separate parshiot and batim.
 Inserting the parshiot, closing and finishing the batim, and tying the retzuot takes about a week.
 If we will not be shipping your tefillin within 3 business days, when we receive your order we will email you a projected shipping date.

-To provide maximum security for your tefillin in transit, we ship all tefillin orders either via DHL or Israel Post Office Express Mail Service, both of which feature online tracking of the package.
+To provide maximum security for your tefillin in transit, we ship all tefillin orders either via DHL Express or Israel Post Office EMS Priority Mail Sevice, both of which feature online tracking of the package.
 We send you the tracking number via email when the package is shipped.

 Important final note: A purchase of tefillin should involve more than just cost calculations alone.
 Your tefillin are a physical manifestation of your relationship with G-d.
 If you put them on daily, you will want the highest quality, longest-lasting set you can afford.
 But even if you only use them occasionally, think about the meaning they have for you and budget your purchase accordingly.